browserengineering/book/book/embeds.md

-- The accessibility tree doesn't know where the iframe is, so it doesn't know how to transform the hover coordinates when it goes into a frame.^[Observe that frame-based `click` already works correctly, because we don't recurse into iframes unless the click intersects the `iframe` element's bounds.]
+- The accessibility tree doesn't know where the iframe is, so it doesn't know how to transform the hover coordinates when it goes into a frame.

-- It also doesn't know how big the iframe is, so it doesn't ignore things that are clipped outside an iframe's bounds.^[Before iframes, we didn't need to do that, because the SDL window system already did it for us.]
+- It also doesn't know how big the iframe is, so it doesn't ignore things that are clipped outside an iframe's bounds.^[Observe that frame-based `click` already works correctly, because we don't recurse into iframes unless the click intersects the `iframe` element's bounds.
+And before iframes, we didn't need to do that, because the SDL window system already did it for us.]

-- It also doesn't know how far a frame has scrolled, so it doesn't adjust for scrolled frames.^[We only adjust for the root frame's scroll.]
+- It also doesn't know how far a frame has scrolled, so it doesn't adjust for scrolled frames.

 We'll make a subclass of `AccessibilityNode` to store this information: